wsvoboda/python-rpg-game/README.md

-We are team Coffee Cup!
+## We are team Coffee Cup!

 Team members:

-Whitney Svoboda (PM)
+- Whitney Svoboda (PM)

-Taylor Lightbourne
+- Taylor Lightbourne

-Patrick Groves
+- Patrick Groves

-Jorge Gonzalez
+- Jorge Gonzalez

 We created a personalized game that has the user battling a troll in a dungeon!

+[WelcomeScreen]

 The game starts by asking the user's name.
 The game assigns this name to the warrior.